CLI Guide

 sharedrop login

 Opens your default browser to the sharedrop login page.
-After authenticating, a CLI-specific API key is created and stored locally.
+After authenticating, a CLI-specific key is created and stored in your OS config directory (see Authentication for paths).
 Requires a TTY (interactive terminal).
+For headless/CI, set SHAREDROP_TOKEN instead.

 sharedrop whoami